-Baron Munchausen's dog is named Argos, which was the name of Odysseus' dog in "The Odyssey."
+Baron Munchausen's dog is named Argos, which was the name of Odysseus' dog in "The Odyssey" by Homer.
 Baron Munchausen orders Argos to "stay" when he leaves for his adventure, and Argos is there to greet the Baron when he returns to the besieged city, as Odysseus' dog Argos did in "The Odyssey."

 On the first day of shooting in Almeria, Spain, Terry Gilliam managed to get 24 seconds of footage in the can.
 He was hampered by gusting winds and the fact that the costumes sent over from Rome were held up at the airport due to Spanish custom workers being on strike.
 He managed to secure 35 seconds of footage on the second day.